Gapminder/vizabi-website/_tutorials/2017-04-03-show-your-data.md

 {{ code }}

 ---
-If you are into coding, below is a code snippet you would use to display this data witout using Gapminder offline
+If you are into coding, below is a code snippet you would use to display this data without using Gapminder offline.
+If you copy and paste it into your website it should still work

 {% highlight html %}
 {{ code }}